fred9302/lora-packet-python/README.md

 # This is a fork of the original lora-packet-python library

-The goal of this fork is to add a function to get a dictionary containing the same information as running cli.py.
+The goal of this fork is to add a function (to_dict()) to get a dictionary containing the same information as running cli.py.

 Following is the original README.md file.